opinsys/lxci/README.md

 to `/etc/fstab` and reload it in with `mount -a`.

 This will if course require some RAM from the host machine.
-For example booting Ubuntu Trusty without any extra packages installed takes around 400M of RAM from the mount in addition to RAM used by the processes it creates.
+For example booting Ubuntu container without any extra packages installed takes around 400M of RAM from the mount in addition to RAM used by the processes it starts.

-However the RAM usage can be reduced by using overlayfs based snapshot cloning (copy on write)
+However the RAM usage can be reduced by using overlayfs based snapshot cloning

     lxci trusty-amd64 --snapshot --backingstore overlayfs

-This way RAM is used only when you write something to the disk in the container.
+This way extra RAM is used only when you write something to the disk in the container.
 Read operations will still hit the disk but it can be a good middle ground.